Decolonizing and Uncolonizing Leadership

 (5) approaching collectivism through inclusive communication practices.

 “Yet, in education, the righting of wrongs is often understood as dependent on more knowledge and better analyses.
 The assumption may be that, with more and better information, we will be able to engineer something to right the wrongs we have identified.
 But what if these wrongs are not a result of ignorance but of something more collective and much deeper that we are all implicated in?
-What if the ‘righting of wrongs’ requires some wronging of perceived rights, like: displacing ourselves from the center of the world; interrupting our desires to look, feel and 'do' good; exposing the source and connections between our fears, desires, and denials; letting go of our fantasies of certainty, comfort, security, and control; recognizing and affirming (rather than disavowing) that we are already “entangled, vulnerable, open, non-full, more than Mapping decolonization in higher education 37 and less than” ourselves (Moten, 2014); and reaching the edge of our knowing and being - and jumping with our eyes closed.
-What would decolonization look like, then?” (pp. 36-37).
+What if the ‘righting of wrongs’ requires some wronging of perceived rights, like: displacing ourselves from the center of the world; interrupting our desires to look, feel and ‘do’ good; exposing the source and connections between our fears, desires, and denials; letting go of our fantasies of certainty, comfort, security, and control; recognizing and affirming (rather than disavowing) that we are already “entangled, vulnerable, open, non-full, more than and less than” ourselves (Moten, 2014); and reaching the edge of our knowing and being – and jumping with our eyes closed.
+What would decolonization look like, then?” (p.
+36-37).

 References